 \subsection{Representative Alignment Examples}

-The next experiment evaluates PLASMA’s utility in real biological applications using three representative case studies independent of the training set.
-We examine three protein pairs of different substructure sizes, including simple local motifs, complex cofactor-binding domains, and extended multi-element substructures.
+The next experiment evaluates PLASMA’s utility in real biological applications.
+We examine three protein pairs of different substructure sizes (independent of the training set), including simple local motifs, complex cofactor-binding domains, and extended multi-element substructures.
 In each case, we provide UniProt identifiers, functional descriptions, alignment results, and visualizations from PLASMA and EBA, and corresponding analyses.
 Appendix~\ref{sec:alignment-matrix-vis-extra} provides additional visualizations that further illustrate the generality of these conclusions.
-Collectively, these cases highlight PLASMA’s ability to detect biologically meaningful local similarities across proteins with diverse sequences, structures, and functions.
+Collectively, these cases show PLASMA detects biologically meaningful local similarities across diverse sequences, structures, and functions.

 \paragraph{Conserved Small Helical Motifs Across Functionally Diverse Protein Structures} The first case matches local structures between P40343 (Vps27, a yeast ESCRT-0 complex component) and Q8K0L0 (ASB2, a mouse E3 ubiquitin ligase substrate-recognition component).
 The two proteins share no apparent sequence homology ($21.0\%$ identity) and participate in distinct cellular processes (endosomal sorting versus proteasomal degradation), yet both use analogous helical arrangements for protein-protein interactions: Vps27’s GAT domain forms coiled-coils for ESCRT-I recruitment \citep{curtiss2007efficient}, whereas ASB2 employs ankyrin repeat helices for substrate recognition in the E3 ligase complex.
 PLASMA assigns high-confidence scores to residues mediating these interactions (Figure~\ref{fig:case-study}A).
 The 3D structure visualization also confirms the alignment of the conserved Leu-X-X-Leu-Leu motif for both proteins \citep{ren2008doa1}, with an aligned RMSD of $0.18$ \AA.
 This finding suggests potential convergent evolution of helical protein-binding interfaces across distinct cellular machineries.
 By contrast, EBA identifies multiple helices, but most correspond to nonfunctional scaffold regions rather than the relevant interaction motifs.